andyatkinson/blog/_posts/2019-07-16-microservice-frameworks-java.md

 > Dropwizard is a Java framework for developing ops-friendly, high-performance, RESTful web services. <cite>dropwizard.io</cite>

-I became aware of Dropwizard as an engineer at Groupon, where it used heavily as the basis for the official method of developing Java microservices.
+I became aware of Dropwizard as an engineer at Groupon, where it is used heavily as the basis for the official method of developing Java microservices.
 I know from a previous colleague it was used at HubSpot as well.
 Perhaps at other startups that started as a Rails monolithic app, reached a certain scale, and were broken up into microservices.
 The Ruby-to-Java history is discussed here [^2] with the Coda Hale and Yammer background.
 This slide [^3] shows roughly equivalent Rails and Dropwizard functionality for those coming from Rails.

 I made a [Hello World Dropwizard App](https://github.com/andyatkinson/dropwizard-hello-world) to get a sense for developing with it, and [deployed it to Heroku](https://hello-world-dropwizard.herokuapp.com/hello-world?name=andy).
 I found Dropwizard to be ok to use, maybe not sparking the "Joy" of Sinatra and Ruby, but relatively lightweight for Java, and with very fast performance.